galdor/erl-jsv/doc/handbook.md

   values.
 - `disable_verification`: do not verify the definition before validation.
 - `catalogs`: a set of catalogs to use during verification and validation.
+- `illegal_member_handling`: an atom indicating how to handle illegal keys in objects; valid values are:
+  - `error`: return an error with the the illegal member.
+  - `keep`: return the object with the illegal members.
+  - `remove`: return the object without the illegal members.
+The default value is `error`.

 ## Generation
 The `jsv:generate/2` and `jsv:generate/3` functions generate JSON values from